blue-yonder/tsfresh/docs/text/feature_calculation.rst

 Overview on extracted features
 ''''''''''''''''''''''''''''''

-tsfresh calculates a comprehensive number of features in the
+*tsfresh* calculates a comprehensive number of features.
+All feature calculators are contained in the

 .. autosummary::
    :toctree: _generated